mandrewsstudio/astro/src/content/home/Section1.md

 ---
-title: Design makes good work better.
+title: Design and branding for better.
 ---